-The pooled odds ratio (OR) from 10 trials, all having reported results within a year of completion, suggested no difference between arms (OR, 0.94; 95% confidence interval [CI], 0.72 to 1.23, I2: 6.3%; Figure 3).
-The trials suggest a trend toward lower event rates in the intervention arm (10.6% [129/1221]) when compared with the comparator arm (11.9% [145/1223]).
+The pooled odds ratio (OR) from 10 trials, all having reported results within a year of completion, suggested no difference between arms (OR, 0.94; 95% confidence interval [CI], 0.72 to 1.23, I2: 6.3%; 11.1% [135/1211] vs. 11.8 [144/1223] Figure 3).
 Four trials could not contribute to the meta-analysis.
-One trial reported only relative risks (RR; i.e., no raw data) with asymmetric confidence intervals that we could not recalculate.
-A second provided counts without standard deviations or frequencies (no statistically significant differences; results not reported [not included in Appendix tables]).
-A third trial did not specify the time period of outcome measurement, reporting only that the arms did not differ significantly, with a reported p=0.769.
-A fourth trial reported safeguarding in the United Kingdom.
+One trial reported only relative risks (RR; i.e., no raw data) with asymmetric confidence intervals that we could not recalculate.104 A second provided counts without standard deviations or frequencies (no statistically significant differences; results not reported [not included in Appendix tables]).89 A third trial did not specify the time period of outcome measurement, reporting only that the arms did not differ significantly, with a reported p=0.769.107 A fourth trial reported safeguarding in the United Kingdom.
 We did not include this outcome in the meta-analysis because it included actions beyond reports to child protection.
-The outcome came from any record in general practitioner notes indicating the initiation, progression, or closure of a safeguarding process.

-These records included initial assessment, being identified as a child in need, and child protection conferences.
-The study found higher rates of safeguarding in the intervention arm (adjusted OR [AOR], 1.85; 95% CI, 1.02 to 2.85).92
+The outcome came from any record in general practitioner notes indicating the initiation, progression, or closure of a safeguarding process.90 These records included initial assessment, being identified as a child in need, and child protection conferences.
+The study found higher rates of safeguarding in the intervention arm (adjusted OR [AOR], 1.85; 95% CI, 1.02 to 2.85).90